sebastian-mora/ruse_website/blogs/ecs-attack-methods/index.md

 ![ecr.png](https://cdn.ruse.tech/imgs/ecs-attack-methods/ecr.png)

 Once authenticated to the ECR you can use normal docker commands to enumerate and pull images from the private registries.
 While best practices state you should not store credentials in images, I have had success on previous engagements enumerating ECR.
 Additionally, you will gain access to source code or binaries used by the account for further research.
-Unfortunately using these credentials only allow read access to ECR.
+Unfortunately using these credentials only allows read access to ECR.

 Second, you can use `aws ec2 describe-tags` to enumerate all EC2 tags in the environment.
 This can provide more context about the account and what assets are available.